5 Fascinating Facts About Billie Holiday

 You no doubt know that Billie Holiday is a bona fide legend in the music world.
-But here are a few things you might not know about the iconic songstress, who was born on this day in 1915.
+But here are a few things you might not know about the iconic songstress, who was born on April 7, 1915.

 Born to an unwed teenaged mother, Holiday—whose birth name was Eleanora Fagan—spent her early years living in abject poverty in Baltimore.
 “I never had a chance to play with dolls like other kids,” she once stated.
 “I started working when I was 6 years old.”
 At the age of 9, she was sent to a facility for troubled youth.
 She dropped out of school in the fifth grade and began working as an errand girl at a brothel.
 At the age of 12, Holiday moved to Harlem with her mother, where she was arrested for prostitution at the age of 15.

-2. She auditioned to be a dance and ended up a singer.
+2. Billie Holiday auditioned to be a dancer and ended up a singer.

 In 1932, desperate for money, Holiday—then just 16 years old—decided to pound the pavement in Harlem to scare up some quick cash.
 “One day we were so hungry we could barely breathe,” she once recalled.
 “It was cold as all-hell and I walked from 145th to 133rd [Street] … going in every joint trying to find work … I stopped in the Log Cabin Club run by Jerry Preston [and] told him I was a dancer.
 He said to dance.
 I tried it.
 He said I stunk.
 I told him I could sing.
 He said sing.
 Over in the corner was an old guy playing the piano.
 He struck ‘Trav'lin’ and I sang.
 The customers stopped drinking.
 They turned around and watched.
 The pianist swung into ‘Body and Soul.’
 Jeez, you should have seen those people—all of them started crying.
 Preston came over, shook his head and said, ‘Kid, you win.’”